seandavidreed/resume/resumes/databricks_resume.md

 - Managed a team of baristas, scheduling breaks and delegating tasks.
 - Helped customers select coffee beans according to their desired flavor profile.
-- Handled the wide range of challenges unique to customer service.
 - Taste-tested coffees with the roasting team for quality control.
 - Prepared coffee for wholesale and retail delivery and kept track of inventory.